 Grant Mazzy takes up a new position as morning host on Radio 660 in the tiny town of Pontypool, Ontario.
 He immediately conflicts with his producer Sydney Briar who insists that his maverick, confrontational manner is not suited to a small town environment.
 While they are on air, they begin to cover a strange report where a mob of locals appear to attack a doctor’s office and then go crazy in the streets, during which several people are killed.
 As they monitor the crisis, the doctor himself seeks refuge in the studio.
 He explains that the townspeople are infected with a virus that hides inside certain words of the English language.
 The infectee initially stumbles over and then mindlessly repeats words, before becoming a zombie that needs to attack others to pass on the virus.
 As the infected emerge inside and surround the studio, Grant and the others struggle to get the message out, knowing that the very words they use could also transmit the virus to the outside world.

 Bruce McDonald is a Canadian director with a modest reputation.
-McDonald gained attention with his third film Roadkill (1989) and then went onto the increasingly acclaimed likes of Highway 61 (1991), Hard Core Logo (1995), Hard Core Logo 2 (2010), which does feature some fantastic elements with a singer possessed by the spirit of the former film’s star, This Movie is Broken (2010), Trigger (2010) and the Halloween horror film Hellions (2015).
+McDonald gained attention with his third film Roadkill (1989) and then went onto the increasingly acclaimed likes of Highway 61 (1991), Hard Core Logo (1995), Hard Core Logo 2 (2010), which does feature some fantastic elements with a singer possessed by the spirit of the former film’s star, This Movie is Broken (2010), Trigger (2010), the Halloween horror Hellions (2015) and Dreamland (2019), a crime film that also features a vampire.
 These are films with a strong indie sensibility, albeit where Bruce McDonald has had to intersperse what he has wanted to do with more commercial work such as Tidal Wave (tv mini-series, 2007) and episodes of My Babysitter’s a Vampire (2011-2).

 Pontypool was McDonald’s first venture into horror cinema.
 It joins the mountain of zombie films that came out during the 00s after the success of hits like 28 Days Later (2002), Dawn of the Dead (2004) and Shaun of the Dead (2004).
 Although, more than any of these, Pontypool falls into a body of films that have drawn themselves from George Romero’s The Crazies (1973) about a madness-inducing biospill.
 Others of these include the likes of Impulse (1984), Warning Sign (1985), The Signal (2007), Dead Air (2009), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016), Mayhem (2017) and Mom & Dad (2017).
 In fact, I would go so far as to say I found Pontypool a far superior film to the The Crazies (2010) remake that came out not long after.
 The nearest we have seen to the idea of Pontypool before is the Star Trek: Deep Space Nine episode Babel (1993), which concerned a bio-weapon that caused people to start babbling unintelligibly.